Acxiom/metalus/metalus-core/readme.md

 ## Application
 An [Application](docs/application.md) defines the setup required to execute a workflow.
 The _Application_ definition is the highest level workflow component.
-There are sections that setup the workflow, but there is only a single [pipeline](#pipeline) for the main flow.
+There are sections that set up the workflow, but there is only a single [pipeline](#pipeline) for the main flow.
 This _pipeline_ may be a self-contained flow or it may embed other pipelines.
 ## Pipeline
-A [pipeline](docs/pipelines.md) defines the workflow.
+A [pipeline](docs/pipelines.md) is the mechanism used to process work.
+Pipelines can also embed other pipelines to allow reuse where it makes sense.
 ## Step
 A [step](docs/steps.md) defines a unit of work within a [pipeline](#pipeline).
 The term step is used to describe two separate
 concepts: